 eCoaching Tip 56 Sharing the Teaching and Learning – Working with a Teaching Assistant

 Do you have a teaching assistant now or is there one in your future?
-As online class sizes grow, administrators often negotiate increasing the size of a class with assigning or offering a teaching assistant to online faculty.
+As online class sizes grow, administrators often negotiate to increase the size of a class by assigning or offering a teaching assistant to online faculty.

 Your first response may be, “I would rather do it myself.”
 Faculty are generally accustomed to doing it all: designing and developing the class, sometimes modifying it along the way; getting to know all the students and where they are coming from; monitoring and guiding the students’ learning.

 How do you share these complex tasks with someone who may have a different perspective on the content and who has less experience, usually, with the teaching process?
 Some faculty find that they like the idea of having a teaching assistant more than actually having one.
 It’s a bit like a dog chasing a car.
 What do you do with one if you catch one?

 We often find that teaching assistants really want to do something meaningful rather than just clerical or administrative duties.
 So sharing the teaching with a teaching assistant can initially require more time and energy than not having one.
 But the time/benefit ratio can be very positive.
 Sharing the teaching with a teaching assistant is most often a win-win scenario and can be very rewarding.
 Another benefit is that the teaching assistant learns how to be a great online teacher as well.

 A Job Description for a Teaching Assistant’s Role

 One of the most important tasks in working with a teaching assistant is developing a “job description.”
 This job description lays out both what you each will do and also what you will not be doing.
 It is useful to include personal goals and expectations from each party.
 It doesn’t hurt to lay out times that each would like or need a break from the course responsibilities, such as family events, conferences, or completing oral exams.